Lease accounting changes -The hidden impact on tax

 Stephen Martin See profile

 Beyond audit considerations, the lease accounting changes will have major tax implications.
-Four key areas stand out where these changes could have unintended and potentially damaging effects:
+Five key areas stand out where these changes could have unintended and potentially damaging effects:

 1) Venture Capital Relief at risk – action required